 ESP32 UNO | ESP-32S | Compatible with Arduino IDE | 23 | Built in micro USB | 32Mbit Flash, 8MByte PSRAM |

-What SDKs are Used for ESP32s?
+What SDKs are used for ESP32s?

 Aside from the Espressif options, there are plenty of commercial and open-source SDKs on the market, including: